Mellanox/libxlio/docs/coding-style.md

 }
 ```

-- Always brace controlled statements, even a single-line consequent of `if else else`.
-This is redundant, typically, but it avoids dangling else bugs, so it’s safer at scale than fine-tuning.
+- Always brace controlled statements, even a single-line consequent of `if else`.
+This is redundant, typically, but it avoids dangling else bugs, so it's safer at scale than fine-tuning.

 **Right:**
 ```
 if (condition) {
     do();
 }
 ```
 **Wrong:**
 ```